By Stewart Gandolf

 In it’s purest form, healthcare marketing and branding is about building a positive reputation, getting your phone to ring, getting people to come in for a first appointment and building a lasting relationship.
 No bull.

-By the way, HSS Founders Stewart Gandolf and Lonnie Hirsch are nationally recognized speakers and presenters and have spoken to tens of thousands of doctors and other healthcare practitioners on the topic of healthcare marketing.
+By the way, HSS Foundes Stewart Gandolf is a nationally recognized speaker and presenter and has spoken to tens of thousands of doctors and other healthcare practitioners on the topic of healthcare marketing.
 For more information about booking Stewart or Lonnie for your meeting or conference, click here.